tybor/nextgen-gallery-voting/readme.txt

 1. Remember to add the tag to the gallery template for image voting to work!

 == Changelog ==

+= 2.3.1 =
+* Fixed a table definition that was breaking completely fresh installs (thanks besso for the bug report).

 = 2.3 =
 * Lots of hooks and filters added for premium add-on to use.